codeablehq/expertstatsplugin/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's it!
 You should now be able to access the Plugin's options via `Codeable Stats` link on WordPress dashboard menu.
 You will need to enter your Codeable Username and Password under Settings then ‘Fetch remote data’.

+### Get Automatic Updates When New Versions Released
+Use GitHub Updater plugin to allow automatic updates of this plugin from the GitHub repo.

+Follow these steps:

+1. Download and install the plugin https://github.com/afragen/github-updater to your wp site;
+2. Ensure you have access to the private repo for this plugin!
+3. In Github, click your picture (top right) to get the dropdown; and hit "Settings"
+4. Under here select "Personal Access Tokens" and generate a new token (or use an existing one with the right permissions!) - give it a name like "github updater" or similar for future reference.
+5. Check (tick, select) the box next to "Repo" and the three under this can stay selected.
+6. Copy your token and keep it in a safe place if you want to use it again.
+7. On your wp website, open Settings > Github Updater and if you already have the expertstatsplugin installed, this will show up.
+You will need to place your key to get updates.

+If you don't have it installed, you can:

+1. Hit the "Add plugin" tab
+2. Paste in https://github.com/codeablehq/expertstatsplugin/ under URL
+3. Leave the "github" part
+4. Paste in the github key you just generated,
+5. Hit "Install plugin"

+This will give you the normal WP update notification when a new version ships, and its a 1 click update.

 ### Frequently Asked Questions

 *There was a problem fetching remote data from Codeable*